f3d-app/f3d/AI_POLICY.md

 6. _I use AI to generate code, test, code comments, documentations and anything that is commited into a git repository._

 This must be disclosed in the pull request description, with details on which part of the code was generated and which model were used.
-If you do not, you will be warned and then BANNED on repeated offenses.
+If you do not, you will be warned and the PR will be closed.
+You will be BANNED on repeated offenses.

 Generated code will be considered to be written by you and under your own copyright, as any code you write, the commit author should reflect that.